gpcor/100-Days-Of-Go/README.md

 finished projects here as proof of work.
 Most days will be a short log to show proof of work.

+### Day 12 (15MAR21)
+Today was all about wrapping up the lesson about interfaces.
+It's still a bit of a wonky subject if I'm being honest, and in the small code examples we are making up to explain them I have a hard time imagining what they might look like in a large scale application.
+But I can understand how they might be useful.
+Being able to use one functon for multiple different objects (assuming those objects are similar in function) can help to cut down on excessive code.
+I look forward to figuring out how to implement them more.

 ### Day 11 (14MAR21)
 I did two code katas today from Codewars, both were 7 kyu.
 I did one this morning